autodiff/benchmark/README.md

 docker build --build-arg ALL_TOOLS=ON -t ad_benchmark_all .
 docker run --rm ad_benchmark_all | tee results_all
 ```
-Not that downloading and compiling the autodifferentiation tools, as well as the benchmark suite, may take considerable time.
+Note that downloading and compiling the autodifferentiation tools, as well as the benchmark suite, may take considerable time.

-* Compare two `autodiff` branches on the benchmark suite
+* Compare two `autodiff` commits/tags/branches on the benchmark suite
 ```zsh
 docker build --build-arg ALL_TOOLS=OFF --build-arg AUTODIFF_TAG=master -t ad_benchmark_master .
 docker build --build-arg ALL_TOOLS=OFF --build-arg AUTODIFF_TAG=mybranch -t ad_benchmark_mybranch .